 Allergy to almonds can be one of two types.

 It is important that you know which of the two types of almond allergy you are affected by.
-Discuss this with your allergist.
+Discuss this with your GP and ask for a referral to an allergist.

 Avoiding other nuts

-Some people who are allergic to one type of tree nut may become allergic to others.
-There is also the possibility of certain nuts coming into contact with others during food production.
-So is it best to avoid all nuts if you are allergic to one or two of them?
+Some people who are allergic to one type of tree nut, such as almonds, are also allergic to others, including walnuts, Brazils or cashews.
+So is it best to avoid all types of nuts if you are allergic to one or two of them?

 Some allergy experts would indeed advise that total avoidance is best in order to play safe.
 But others disagree.
 One study states: “In peanut or tree nut allergic children, introduction of specific nuts to which the child is not allergic may improve quality of life and should be considered in patients with multiple foods allergies, vegan or ethnic-specific diets, in whom nuts are an important source of protein.”